Hi! I’m Carissa.

-• podcast ideation, filming and interviewing, editing, social media promotion
+ideation, guest outreach, filming and interviewing, editing, social media promotion

-If you’re building something that celebrates curiosity, community, or creative expression—especially within lifestyle, travel, food, event planning, or wellness spaces, I’d love to be part of it.
+If you’re building something that celebrates community and creative expression—especially within lifestyle, travel, food, event planning, or wellness spaces, I’d love to be part of it.

 these are a few of my favorite things, gallery style: